cristianUrbina/SoloProjectTier1/README.md

 - Background images use parallax effect.

 # Running the project
-`cd projectDirectory/`
+- `cd projectDirectory/`
 Inside the project directory you will find a file called index.html, just open it.

 # Dependencies
-It relies on jQuery but is included locally so, there is no need to install anything.
+It relies on jQuery but is included locally so there is no need to install anything.